emperorofmars/ava-unity/readme.md

 ### Components
 #### Currently the following general components are included:
 - `AVA.avatar`
 	The presence of this component signifies that it is indeed an avatar.
 It must sit on a root node.
-This alone is enough to convert it to most targets (Not VRM, ill cry if i can't have an avatar be a non-humanoid 2d plane with the Sax-Gandalf meme on it).
+This alone is enough to convert it to most targets (Not VRM, ill cry if I can't have an avatar be a non-humanoid 2d plane with the Sax-Gandalf meme on it).

 	It also contains the position of the viewport and the viewport parent node.
 - `AVA.humanoid_mappings`